UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/08-writing-transformations.md

 >>4.
 Use de function split multi-valued cells using the semi-colons `;` as the separator
 >>5.
 Apply common transformations to remove unwanted spaces so you won't have similar values unclustered.
 >>6.
 Sort the facet by `count`
 >>7.
 Which subject has more counts?
-Answer: **Agriculture** (if you are using the US subset).
-Medicine if using the whole dataset.
+Answer: **Agriculture** (if you are using the US subset), or **Medicine** if using the whole dataset.
 >{: .solution}
 {: .challenge}

 ## Filling Out Blank Cells
 Another useful GREL expression is the conditional function `if`.
 Let's say you want to fill out all blanks from the `Digital Archiving` column with N/A (non-applicable).
+In that case, you will can type the following expression in the transformation pane: if(value==blank,"new",value) and replace
+"new" by N/A.
-In that case, you will can type the following expression in the transformation pane: if(isBlank(value.trim()), "N/A", value).
-Important tip: You can also apply this transformation to as many columns you wish, by selecting the first column `All>Transform` typing the expression, then `ok`, select the columns and `ok`.
+*Important tip: You can also apply this transformation to as many columns you wish, by selecting the first column `All>Transform` typing the expression, then `ok`, select the columns and `ok`.*

 >## Challenge
->Now, try it yourself with the `APC amount` column.
-What would be an alternative path to perform the same transformation?
+> What would be an alternative path to perform the same transformation?
 >>## Solution
 >>`Perform Text Facet > Edit Blanks`
 >{: .solution}